Building Cross Platform Applications Overview

 The phrase “write-once, run everywhere” is often used to extol the virtues of a single codebase that runs unmodified on multiple platforms.
 While it has the benefit of code re-use, that approach often leads to applications that have a lowest-common-denominator feature-set and a generic-looking user interface that does not fit nicely into any of the target platforms.

 Xamarin is not just a “write-once, run everywhere” platform, because one of its strengths is the ability to implement native user interfaces specifically for each platform.
 However, with thoughtful design it’s still possible to share most of the non-user interface code and get the best of both worlds: write your data storage and business logic code once, and present native UIs on each platform.
 This document discusses a general architectural approach to achieve this goal.

 Here is a summary of the key points for creating Xamarin cross-platform apps:

 - Use C# - Write your apps in C#.
 Existing code written in C# can be ported to iOS and Android using Xamarin very easily, and obviously used in Windows apps.

-- Utilize the MVC design pattern - Develop your application’s User Interface using the Model/View/Controller pattern.
+- Utilize MVC or MVVVM design patterns - Develop your application’s User Interface using the Model/View/Controller pattern.
 Architect your application using a Model/View/Controller approach or a Model/View/ViewModel approach where there is a clear separation between the “Model” and the rest.
-Determine which parts of your application will be using native user interface elements of each platform (iOS, Android, Windows) and use this as a guideline to split your application into two components: “Core” and “User-Interface”.
+Determine which parts of your application will be using native user interface elements of each platform (iOS, Android, Windows, Mac) and use this as a guideline to split your application into two components: “Core” and “User-Interface”.